first row contains variable names, comma is separator

 From Excel

-The best way to read an Excel file is to export it to a comma delimited file and import it using the method above.
-On windows systems you can use the RODBC package to access Excel files.
+One of the best ways to read an Excel file is to export it to a comma delimited file and import it using the method above.
+Alternatively you can use the xlsx package to access Excel files.
 The first row should contain variable/column names.

 # first row contains variable names